r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 subsection of requirements.
 I'll explain what the test condition is in more detail a bit later.
 Regardless of how you do it, you should create requirements to test mapping, also known as traceability, between the requirements, your test basis, and the test work products, in this case, the test cases.
 This is important to do and to remember for the exam.
-So test design answers how to test,
+So test design answers how to test.

 `Test design (how to test)`: includes elaborating the test conditions into test cases and other testware (e.g., test charters).
 This activity often involves the identification of coverage items, which serve as a guide to